Anshumaan-Chauhan02/CheMapBERT/README.md

 ## Notes
   * ❗Getting low accuracy after task specific training
+      * Maybe too many labels, and relatively less data - combine some labels into 1 category
       * Either change the number of epochs of training and testing
       * Try to change the parameters such as Optimizer and Loss function